Domestic Violence Prevention: Methods And Resources

 If you're in a dangerous situation, you'll probably need some help.
 Know the names and contact information of organizations that can help you, such as shelters and domestic violence hotlines, as well as the contact information of supportive friends.
 Memorize these numbers or keep them with you so you'll have them when you need them.

 You can also get support and guidance in understanding domestic violence from a therapist.
-If you feel it's unsafe for you to go to a therapist's office physically, one option is to get online therapy from a licensed counselor at ReGain.us.
-Your counselor can help you learn better relationship skills for domestic violence prevention or after you've left.
-They can support you as you make crucial decisions about whether, when, and how to leave.
-You can also learn more about it by attending domestic violence classes.
+If you feel it's unsafe for you to go to a therapist's office physically, one option is to get online therapy from a licensed counselor at Regain.
+Your counselor can help you learn better relationship skills for domestic violence prevention or for new relationships after you've left an unsafe one.
+Regain offers therapy for both individuals and couples, so if you and your partner want to work on repairing your relationship together, that's an option

 Is domestic violence preventable?

 Domestic violence, also called intimate partner violence or dating violence, can be preventable, but maybe not in the sense you think.
-When we say that domestic violence is preventable, we in no way mean that the individual experiencing domestic violence is at fault or that he or she could have prevented the domestic attack.
+When we say that domestic violence is preventable, we in no way mean that the individual experiencing domestic violence is at fault or that they could have prevented the domestic attack.
 Rather, we mean to say that, on a larger scale, society can learn to condemn and prevent domestic violence.
 Furthermore, the perpetrator of violence may diagnose and treat any untreated mental health problems that could be causing the violent outbursts.

 To consider preventing domestic violence, let’s consider the most typical causes.
 Research suggests domestic violence may be caused by: